cuccurese2010/Cat-and-Dog-photo-recognize/README.md

-The training archive contains 25,000 images of dogs and cats.
-Train your algorithm on these files and predict the labels (1 = dog, 0 = cat).
+The training dataset contains 25,000 images of dogs and cats.
+Train your model on these files to predict the labels (1 for dog, 0 for cat).

-The file Cat_vs_dogs_classification.h5 has been zipped and compressed into 4 files Cat_vs_dogs_classification.7z.
-This file needs to be unpacked and contains the previously conducted training to train AI in recognizing photos.
-The file should be placed in the main folder of Google Drive and works for the Colab project Cat_and_Dog_Trained.ipynb.
+The model file Cat_vs_dogs_classification.h5 has been compressed and split into 4 parts (Cat_vs_dogs_classification.7z.001, etc.).
+Once unpacked, this file provides the pre-trained weights for the AI.
+Please place it in the root folder of your Google Drive to use it with the Cat_and_Dog_Trained.ipynb Colab notebook.

-The "history" file contains the previously conducted training and is used to display graphs in the Cat_and_Dog_Trained.ipynb project.
-This file should be placed in the main folder of Google Drive.
+The history file contains the training logs required to display the performance graphs in the project.
+This file should also be placed in the root folder of your Google Drive.